wpilibsuite/frc-docs/source/docs/software/wpilib-overview/known-issues.rst

         at edu.wpi.first.wpilibj.RobotBase.startRobot(RobotBase.java:316)
         at frc.robot.Main.main(Main.java:27)

-This is a bug in Visual Studio Code being tracked by WPILib in `vscode-wpilib#334 <https://github.com/wpilibsuite/vscode-wpilib/issues/334>`__.
+This is a bug in VS Code being tracked by WPILib in `vscode-wpilib#334 <https://github.com/wpilibsuite/vscode-wpilib/issues/334>`__.

 **Workaround:** Attempt to launch the simulation once using the ``WPILib: Simulate Robot Code on Desktop`` task and let the task fail.
 Without closing the console that opens at the bottom of the VS Code window, launch the simulator again using the ``WPILib: Simulate Robot Code on Desktop`` task.
 The second time the simulator will launch properly.